Hua Chenyu: 2015–2016: Aliens and Mars Concert

-2016: The Next

-On January 8, Hua performed in "Langlang's Sky – Langlang and His Friends Spring Music Festival".
-The show was broadcast by Liaoning TV on February 1.
+In November, Chenyu Hua joined the television show Be the Idol (唱游天下) which was produced by Jiangsu TV.
 On February 8, he performed "For My Future Child" on Beijing TV Chinese New Year Gala.
-On March 4, Chenyu Hua appeared as a guest on the variety show "Ace to Ace" (王牌对王牌) on ZhejiangTV.
-His arrangement of the song "Boluo Boluo Mi" originally by Xie Na (菠萝菠萝蜜) gained widespread attention and positive comments.
+On March 4, Hua appeared as a guest on the variety show Ace to Ace (王牌对王牌) on Zhejiang TV.
+His arrangement of the song "Boluo Boluo Mi" (菠萝菠萝蜜) originally by Xie Na gained widespread attention and positive comments.

 On March 7, the interlude song "The Rampage", which appears in the movie Who Sleeps My Bro, was released.
 On April 7, he released the song "Mars Intelligence Agency", which is the theme song for the online talk show with the same title.
 On April 9, he participated in the 16th Annual Festival of Top Chinese Music as ambassador and received two awards: Annual Best Album Performance for his album Aliens and Annual Best Idol.
 On July 8, Chenyu Hua's newly released song "Here We Are" was announced as the theme song for the movie Line Walker (使徒行者).
 Another self-composed song "To Be Free" was released on August 3 and it is the promotional song for the movie The Warriors Gate.
-On August 16, Chenyu Hua released his second English song "For Forever", which was specially created for the Mars Concert.
+On August 16, Chenyu Hua released his second English song "For Forever", which was specially created for the Mars Concert, written by Chenyu with WAVEBOY.

-This year, Hua held concerts in Beijing, Shanghai and Shenzhen.
-The Beijing Concert was held on July 2 in the Wukesong Culture & Sports Center.
-Shanghai concerts were held on August 21 in the Mercedes-Benz Arena.
-The final 2016 Mars Concert took place in Shenzhen Bay Sports Center with Khalil Fong as the special guest.
-The live online broadcast of the Shanghai and Shenzhen concerts, supported by LeEco, attracted over 4.3 million viewers.